BluecatLi/ESVO_Tracking/README.md

 Note that only *rpg* and *upenn* datasets are applicable for this module because they come with the ground truth poses.

+## 2.4 EVS running
+To test time surface for live camera, you should

+	$ roslaunch esvo_time_surface bobbin_time_surface.launch

+This will start a node of time surface generation, a perspecive for visualization and a global timer for clock.
+Then run

+	$ roslaunch esvo_time_surface evs_live.launch

+This publishes the calibration information of the camera.
+They will be used in TS generation.
+Then run

+	$ roslaunch prophesee_ros_driver prophesee_publisher.launch

+This will wrap and publish the events.

 # 3. Parameters (Dynamic Reconfigure)
 ## Time Surface
 - `use_sim_time `: Set `True` for all offline experiments, which use